Programming-from-A-to-Z/A2Z-F20/04-word-counting/README.md

 * 💻 [Sample start of Bayesian Classification Library](https://github.com/shiffman/bayes-classifier-js)

 ## Reading
+> Part of the challenge of understanding algorithmic oppression is to understand that mathematical formulations to drive automated decisions are made by human beings.
+While we often think of terms such as “big data” and “algorithms” as being benign, neutral, or objective, they are anything but.
 * 🚨 [Algorithms of Oppression: How Search Engines Reinforce Racism](https://ebookcentral-proquest-com.proxy.library.nyu.edu/lib/nyulibrary-ebooks/detail.action?docID=4834260), Chapter 1: A Society Searching, by Safiya Umoja Noble,

 ## Assignment

 Choose a text or data source and count word frequencies following the examples above.
 Design your own creative output.
 This need not be visual (sonify word counts?) nor does it require code (knit your own word frequency scarf!
 Some things to consider:
 * Use a language other than English!
 * What happens if you compare different texts according to word frequency?